 - 1 tablespoon walnuts, chopped

-Place the baking sheet on the top shelf of your oven, and broil the pizza for 2 or 3 minutes or so – just long enough to warm up the toppings and slightly melt the cheese.
-If your oven doesn’t have a broil setting, you can bake it at 450 degrees for 5 minutes.
+- Place the baking sheet on the top shelf of your oven and broil for 2-3 minutes, just long enough to warm it up and slightly melt the cheese.
+You may also bake it at 450 degrees for 5 minutes.